xamaztian/blinko/README.md

 - 🔓**Open for Collaboration** :As an open-source project, Blinko invites contributions from the community.
 All code is transparent and available on GitHub, fostering a spirit of collaboration and constant improvement.

-- 🎉**Completely Free** :Blinko is and always will be free to use, with no hidden costs or premium features locked behind paywalls.

 ## 📦Start with Docker Compose in seconds

 ```bash